 Best Touchscreen Gloves: Black Diamond Men’s HeavyWeight Screen Tap Glove

-These came in the top spot in Wirecutter’s touchscreen glove tests for their stretchy fit and touchscreen accuracy.
-They are designed to be liner gloves, however, so while the fleece is treated to be water-resistant, it won’t keep you dry during any intense outdoor activities — but it will fit under a bigger shell.
+These gloves are designed to be liners, so while the fleece is treated to be water-resistant, it won’t keep you dry during any intense outdoor activities — but it will fit under a bigger shell.

 Best Leather Gloves: Kent Wang Deerskin Gloves

-If you want touchscreen access and a more polished exterior, these leather gloves also won praise from Wirecutter for accuracy, though lost some points for warmth.
+If you want touchscreen access and a more polished exterior, these leather gloves also are sleek and stylish, though not as warm as some of their fleece-lined counterparts.

 To buy: kentwang.com, $95

-Best Winter Gloves for Extreme Cold: Marmot Expedition Mittens
+Best Winter Gloves for Extreme Cold: Marmot Men's Randonnee Mitts

-REI’s best-seller is the frequently praised Marmot Expedition Mittens.
-Waterproof, windproof, and stuffed with PrimaLoft insulation and a microfiber lining, the Expedition should stand up to adventures even in the most extreme cold.
+Waterproof, windproof, and stuffed with PrimaLoft insulation and a microfiber lining, these mittens should stand up to adventures even in the most extreme cold.